Southern Style Hoppin’ John Recipe

 Slow Cooker Hoppin John

 Black eyed peas are a staple in Southern kitchens.
-Mostly grown in the south, black eyed peas are a common ingredient in lots of southern dishes and soul food recipes.
+Mostly grown in the south, black eyed peas are a common ingredient in tons of dishes and soul food recipes.

-I love to eat them all year long, but they are particularly popular on New Year’s Day.
+I love to eat them all year long, in my black eyed pea casserole and my black eyed pea chili, but they are particularly popular on New Year’s Day.

 What is Hoppin John?

-Typically black eyed peas are joined with celery, bell peppers, onion, and flavored with a smoked ham hock.
+Typically black eyed peas are cooked with celery, bell peppers, onion, and flavored with a smoked ham hock.
 Simmered for a while, the dish is then served over rice.

-Though, many will incorporate the rice in the dish to all ow the rice grains to soak up more flavor.
-This way the dish eats more like a jambalaya in my opinion.
+Some cook the rice in the dish to allow it to soak up more flavor.
+This way the Hoppin’ John eats more like a jambalaya in my opinion.

 Ingredients Needed